JvanZyl1/3D-nuclei-segmentation-reproduction/docs/README.md

 not fully transparent.
 Furthermore, fluorophore fading causes decreasing fluorescence intensity with time.

-Tokuoka et al.[^2] propose QCANet to generalise and improve segmentation accuracy of 3D fluorescence microscopic images.
-They show that by decomposing the task into separate convolutional neural networks (CNNs) responsible for semantic and instance segmentation, they can outperform the 3D U-Net baseline .
+Tokuoka et al.[^qcanet] propose QCANet to generalise and improve segmentation accuracy of 3D fluorescence microscopic images.
+They show that by decomposing the task into separate convolutional neural networks (CNNs) responsible for semantic and instance segmentation, they can outperform the 3D U-Net baseline[^3dunet].
 In this post, we try to replicate their results and highlight discrepancies in our reproduction.

 ## Background